 - Experience other symptoms such as numbness, vomiting, and weakness

 While preventative migraine medications may not always ensure that a migraine can be avoided, they do help with symptoms.

 Cardiovascular: Also known as Beta Blockers, cardiovascular medications are used for blood pressure but can also help to prevent the occurrence of migraine headaches.

 - Metoprolol tartrate

 Anti-depressants: Even if you aren’t experiencing depression, tricyclic antidepressants can be a powerful tool to prevent migraines.
 The medication works by affecting serotonin levels, which in turn can help with migraine headaches.

 Anti-Seizure: These medications have been shown to be effective in reducing the number of migraine headaches that occur.

-  Botox: Commonly called Botox, this medication is a direct injection into the neck and forehead muscles.
+Botulinum toxin : It is a medication created from the Botulinum toxin.
+This medication is a direct injection into the neck and forehead muscles.
 It is very effective but must be repeated every 12 weeks.